X-ray dark-field signal reduction due to hardening of the visibility spectrum: Theory

-Visibility spectra $V_0(E)$ of the setup were simulated using a software module developed at the Chair of Biomedical Physics, Technical University of Munich.
-The software calculates intensity modulations via Fresnel propagation of coherent wave fields.
+Visibility spectra $V_0(E)$ were simulated using a software package developed at the Chair of Biomedical Physics, Technical University of Munich.
+It calculates intensity modulations via Fresnel propagation of coherent wave fields \cite{Viermetz2022}.
 Additionally, the effects of a finite width of the source grating slots, and of the phase-stepping process are taken into account by appropriate convolution of intensity profiles.
 Visibility values are calculated from the intensity modulations using Fourier analysis.
-Fresnel propagation and subsequent calculations are performed with monochromatic radiation, and repeated at equidistantly-spaced X-ray energies (from 0 to \SI{60}{\keV}, at \SI{0.5}{\keV} intervals).
-Due to the relatively large impact of $G_1$ absorber height on the visibility spectra (likely due to phase-shifting effects), a series of spectra was generated for the total range of $G_1$ absorber heights (from $150$ to \SI{200}{\um} in steps of \SI{2.5}{\um}), and then averaged.
+Simulations were performed with photon energies from $5$ to $\SI{60}{\keV}$, in steps of $\SI{0.5}{\keV}$ (see Fig.~\ref{fig:spectra_and_epdm}A).
+Initially, the height of the gold absorber of the source and analyzer gratings as provided by the manufacturer (\SI{200}{\um} and \SI{205}{\um}, respectively) were used for the simulation, but this resulted in deviations from experimental measurements.
+Further analysis showed that this could only be satisfactorily explained by gold heights being considerably lower in the region examined by the experiment.
+This is not too surprising, the gold height of LIGA-manufactured gratings with high aspect ratios is known to vary spatially.
+The gold absorber height was thus added as a free parameter in our optimization (assuming identical heights for $G_0$ and $G_2$), yielding a value of \SI{147.4}{\um}.